The Chartered Institute of Ecology and Environmental Management (CIEEM) defines Biodiversity Net Gain as:

 Addressing biodiversity loss

 Biodiversity is declining in the UK despite updates to policy over recent years.
-The National Biodiversity Network’s State of Nature 2019 report outlines a 13% decrease in the abundance of species between 1970 and 2016.
+The National Biodiversity Network’s State of Nature 2019 report states there has been a 13% decrease in species between 1970 and 2016.

 - Avoidance – avoid any impact if possible.
 Examples include finding an alternative site, retaining habitat features, or changing work timings.
 This is the most preferred option.